lovehifi/AudioOS-RT/README.md

 > HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-AudioOS RT is **not affiliated** with Logitech, Volumio SRL or any trademark owner.
+AudioOS RT is **not affiliated** with Lyrion, Volumio SRL or any trademark owner.
 All trademarks remain the property of their respective holders.

 ---